MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/7-exercise-detect-threats.md

 ![](RackMultipart20201101-4-1ob6vhl_html_a3a95526685ba175.png)

-1. In the **Analytics rule wizard - Create new rule from template** tab, review the default values and click **Next:**** Set rule logic.**
+1. In the **Analytics rule wizard - Create new rule from template** tab, review the default values and click **Next:Set rule logic.**

+>[!Note]
-**Note** : In General pane you can identify the Tactics that specify techniques and methodologies in MITRE ATT&amp;CK model used by different kinds of malware
+> In General pane you can identify the Tactics that specify techniques and methodologies in MITRE ATT&amp;CK model used by different kinds of malware

 1. In the **Set rule logic** page, you can review the predefined Rule query.
 On the right site you can use **Result simulation** to test the query and preview the real data.
 Click on **Test with current data** and observe the results.